nalsi/Info813/final.md

 -   **BLK**: total blocks during the season
 -   **TOV**: total turnovers during the season

-First, building upon these variables, some of other variables are created based on the existing ones.
+This dataset was manipulated in a few ways.
+First, some other variables are created based on the existing ones.

 -   **absPTS**: the difference between points and opponent points
 -   **FGP**: the percentage of field goals made to field goals attempted